 Want to live on campus?
-Innovation Academy students can stay in the IA Living Learning Community in Simpson Hall.
-Though on-campus living is not a requirement at the University of Florida, we highly encourage this for healthy college transition, ability to make friends and ease in campus orientation.
+Though on-campus living is not a requirement at the University of Florida, we highly encourage this for a healthy college transition, ability to make friends and ease in campus orientation.
 Housing is available on a first come, first served basis.
 IA students must apply for housing per deadlines provided with their admission materials and must work with financial services to make all payments in a timely manner.
-A small number of rooms are reserved in Simpson Hall in the Fall for Innovation Academy students who may be interested in moving to campus in their Pre-Enrollment Fall semester, (First Fall)